 How to get to Trier from Cologne

-By public transport: There are direct trains from Cologne to Trier, running every hour.
+There are direct trains from Cologne to Trier, running every hour.
 Duration of the journey is from 2.5 to 3 hours.
 You can also check the schedule on the Raileurope service.
+The train remains one of the most comfortable and fastest ways of how to get to Trier from Cologne.

 ⇒In addition, a shuttle bus also departs from Cologne to Trier once a day at 09.25.
-Travel time is 3 hours 10 minutes.
-The advantage of traveling by bus is its cost – almost 2 times cheaper than a train ticket.
-You can check the schedule and buy tickets on the Flixbus carrier website.
-As I know Flixbus is a pretty popular bus service in Europe and designed for cheaper trips with affordable prices, so I don`t see any reasons why not to try it as an option.
+The travel time is 3 hours 10 minutes.
+The advantage of traveling by bus is its cost.
+It is almost 2 times cheaper than a train ticket.
+The carrier is Flixbus.
+As I know Flixbus is a pretty popular bus service in Europe and designed for cheaper trips with affordable prices, so I don’t see any reasons why not to try it as an option.

 How to get to Trier from Saarbrucken